-- Safer sex supplies and sexual health information available at Habif and at the Zenker Wellness Suite in Sumers Recreation Center
+- Safer sex supplies and sexual health information available at Habif and CCPS and at the Zenker Wellness Suite in Sumers Recreation Center

-- Various sexual health education programs on campus run by graduate practicum students and undergraduate Peer Health Educators
+- Sexual health education programs run by Habif and CCPS staff featuring graduate practicum students, undergraduate Peer Health Educators, and community partners

 Services for Trans Students

 For students over 18 years of age, Habif and CCPS can provide recommendation letters and insurance referral if needed.
 We work with the Washington University Transgender Center.